sebi1412/esphome-ferraris-meter/README.md

 ![Analoger Threshold](img/analog_threshold.png)

 On the software side, for instance, the following configuration steps must now be carried out:
-1. An [ADC sensor](https://www.esphome.io/components/sensor/adc.html) is configured in the YAML configuration file, which reads out an ADC pin connected to the analog output of the TCRT5000 module.
+1. An [ADC sensor](https://www.esphome.io/components/sensor/adc.html) is configured in the YAML configuration file, which reads out the ADC pin connected to the analog output of the TCRT5000 module.
     ```yaml
     sensor:
       - platform: adc